fnordoglargh/BoardGameLeague/ABOUT.md

 ### Bug Fixes

 * Fixed a defects in results editing where no valid rank was recored for new scores.
+* Fixed a binding defect (and cleaned up selections in other controls) while loading a database when a results was open in the viewer.

 ## 0.8.2